template elements

 tm_*() # add tmap elements as layers

-takes a spatial “shape object”Base tmap
+tm_shape takes a spatial “shape object”Base tmap drawing layers

-Drawing layer | Description | Aesthetics |
+| Drawing layer | Description | Aesthetics |

 tm_polygons |